wasabipesto/calibration-site/README.md

 TODO:

-- [ ] Scheduled tasks
+- [x] Scheduled tasks
-    - [ ] Download bulk data from the official API
+    - [x] Download bulk data from the official API
-    - [ ] Refresh individual datafiles from the official API
+    - [ ] Download individual datafiles from the official API
+        - [ ] Alternatively, download bulk bets and comments
-    - [ ] Save all market data in sqlite
+    - [x] Save all market data in sqlite
 - [ ] Webserver backend
     - [ ] Serve an API with configurable filters & methods
         - [ ] Query from sqlite